Chapter 1: the ground concepts

 - We actually send the command buffers to the device

 2. vkAllocateCommandBuffers allocates a bunch of command buffers in one fell swoop.
-For each kind of command buffer, we have to specify how many buffers of that kind we require and whether the buffers are primary or secondary, the difference being that primary buffers are directly submitted to queues whereas secondary ones are executed by primary command buffers and not submitted directly (you can view them as functions of sorts). vkFreeCommandBuffers undoes this allocation.
+For each kind of command buffer, we specify how many buffers of that kind we require and whether the buffers are primary or secondary, the difference being that primary buffers are directly submitted to queues whereas secondary ones are executed by primary command buffers and not submitted directly (you can view them as functions of sorts).
+Again, no need to specify a size or such at this stage. vkFreeCommandBuffers undoes this allocation.
 We call this function when we are done using the command buffer.

-4. vkQueueSubmit tells a device to run the commands.
+4. vkQueueSubmit tells a device to run command buffers.
 It takes a queue and an array of command buffers to execute, plus some synchronization-related arguments — more on them in the next section.
+The commands in the buffers should be supported by the targeted queue (mind its type!).

 B.4.
 Synchronization